pachocamacho1990/google-drive-automations/README.md

 -   **Examples**: "Confidentiality" (Public/Internal/Restricted), "Status" (Draft/Final), "Department" (HR/Engineering).
 -   **Why use them?**: They allow you to search, filter, and apply policies to files regardless of where they live in your folder structure.

+**Availability**: Drive Labels are a Google Workspace feature.
+They are available on paid Workspace editions that include the Labels service (Business Standard, Business Plus, Enterprise Essentials, Enterprise Standard, Enterprise Plus).
+They are not available on free consumer Google accounts.
+An admin must enable the Labels service in the Admin console for the organization.
 -   **How this tool helps**: This toolkit lets you programmatically **list**, **read**, and **modify** these labels, enabling powerful automation workflows.

 ## Quick Start